Skip to the main content

 Protect Your Information

 • Write it down and keep it safe: Everyone can forget a password.
 Keep a list that’s stored in a safe, secure place away from your computer.
-You can alternatively use a service like a password manager to keep track of your passwords.
+Use a reputable password manager to generate and securely store complex passwords.
+This reduces password reuse and helps protect against phishing and credential-stuffing attacks.

 Keep A Clean Machine

-• Plug & Scan: USBs and other external devices can be infected by viruses and malware.
-Use your security software to scan them.
+• Plug & Scan: Never connect unknown external devices to your computer.
+USBs and other external devices can be infected by viruses and malware.

 Connect With Care